Yes! You've come to the right place ‒ Health Navigator NZ is now Healthify He Puna Waiora

 - BPD often appears in teens or early adulthood.
 It can affect your relationships, work and wellbeing but can be managed with support and treatment.

 If your condition is more severe, you may have thoughts of self-harm or suicide.
-If you do, get help urgently from your doctor or one of the helplines listed on this page.
-There are people who can help you get through.
+If you do, get help from your doctor or one of the helplines listed in the self-care and support section below.

 (MedCircle, US, 2018)

-For others, however, the cause is less clear.
+For other people, however, the cause is less clear.

 Sometimes, it can be difficult to diagnose BPD because people with BPD may have symptoms that are similar to other mental health conditions or may have other mental health conditions at the same time.
-Your GP or local doctor may refer you to a qualified mental health professional, who can do a more detailed assessment.
+Your healthcare provider may refer you to a qualified mental health professional, who can do a more detailed assessment.

-Treatment of BPD can involve a combination of psychological therapy, lifestyle changes and medication, if required.
-Psychological therapies are usually the treatment of choice for BPD.
+Treatment of BPD can involve a combination of psychological therapy, lifestyle changes and medicine, if needed.
+Psychological therapies are the treatment of choice for BPD.
 They may include individual, couple, family or group therapy.
 Examples of psychological therapies for BPD include:

 - dialectical behaviour therapy (DBT)